IbtsamGhreeb/superstore-data-pipeline/README.md

     ```

 2.  **Install Python Dependencies:**

-** NOTE:

- You DO NOT need to install these if using Mage Cloud or the Mage Docker image.
- Mage already includes these dependencies.
- This file is only for optional local development without Docker.**

     ```bash
     pip install -r requirements.txt
     ```

+    OTE:

+ You DO NOT need to install these if using Mage Cloud or the Mage Docker image.
+ Mage already includes these dependencies.
+ This file is only for optional local development without Docker.

 4.  **Start Mage AI (using Docker):**